Billy Corkhill: Godden feud and departure

 Writers created two new feud stories for Billy.
 The first begins in November 1989 with Mr Trevor (Fred Bryant), after Billy rewires the electrics inside his wool shop.
 Mr Trevor is slow to pay Billy for the job resulting in Billy and Jimmy escalating a vendetta.
 Mr Trevor sends his sons Carl Trevor (Mark Moraghan) and Rob Trevor (Seamus O'Neil) to get revenge on the Corkhills.
 They drive a JCB digger onto Brookside Close, dig up Billy's front lawn and deposit it onto his garage roof.

 The second and more significant feud revisits a long-standing rivalry between the Corkhill and Godden families.
 Billy and Jimmy's older brother Frankie Corkhill had been murdered by Joey Godden (Carl Chase) some years earlier.
 Jimmy attacks Joey inside The Swan pub, but Jimmy is later beaten and hospitalised.
 Godden begins to threaten the Corkhills and sends a wreath to their home reading "Billy and Sheila - R.I.P".
 Billy tries to reason with Godden but he vows to carry on.
 Billy tells Rod about his criminal past in order for him to admit the truth about the Godden feud.
 He asks Rod to unofficially involve himself in getting rid of Godden, but he opts to report the matter to a detective at work.
 Godden agrees to a truce on the condition the Corkhill's keep out of The Swan and The British Lion.
 Jimmy is angry about the truce and he gets their cousin Don Corkhill (Bernard Merrick) to join him for a drink in The British Lion.
 They are confronted by Godden and a bar fight break out, resulting in Don being murdered by Godden.
 Then Godden digs up Frankie's grave and removes the headstone.
 He then launches the headstone through the front door glass of Billy and Sheila's home.
 This escalation causes Barry to intervene to protect his mother, Sheila and he threatens Godden with a shotgun.
 Godden is scared of Barry and he agrees to leave the Corkhills alone.

 McArdle and Johnston decided to leave Brookside in 1990.
 Off-screen the pair had planned a national theatre tour of their two-handed show titled To.
 Johnston revealed that producers would not be killing off their characters so that they could return in the future.
 Billy and Sheila's departure story featured them moving to begin a new life in Basingstoke.

 Return to role

 On 28 August 2025, it was announced that McArdle had reprised his role for a Brookside and Hollyoaks crossover episode as part of latter's 30th Anniversary.
-He will also appear in additional episodes of Hollyoaks.
+He appeared in additional episodes of Hollyoaks.
 Of his return, McArdle stated "it's going to be a nostalgic visit back to the famous close.
 Also I've got to try and find the character of Billy Corkhill again as I haven't played him for 35 years!"
 His return was announced following the confirmation that Johnston would also returning to her role as Sheila.